statebacked/docs/docs/consistency-guarantees.md

 ## Upshot

 This should match your intuition: if you can see a record of a transition, the effects of the transition happened or failed.
-They effects may have been attempted and then failed or they may have failed prior to even being attempted.
+The effects may have been attempted and then failed or they may have failed prior to even being attempted.